-- 11.2.1 Arbitration Committee - At Level III or higher matches the composition of the Arbitration Committee will be subject to the following rules: - 11.2.1.1 The IPSC President, or his delegate, or a certified Range Official appointed by the Match Director, (in that order) will serve as Chairman of the committee with no vote. - 11.2.1.2 Three arbitrators will be appointed by the IPSC President, or his delegate, or by the Match Director, (in that order), with one vote each. - 11.2.1.3 When possible arbitrators should be competitors in the match and should be certified Range Officials. - 11.2.1.4 Under no circumstances must the Chairman or any member of an Arbitration Committee be a party to the original decision or subsequent appeals, which led to the arbitration. - 11.2.2 Arbitration Committee - For Level I and II matches the Match Director can appoint an Arbitration Committee of three experienced shooters who are not parties to the appeal and who do not have a direct conflict of interest in the outcome of the case.
+11.2.1.
+Level III or higher Matches

+The composition of the Arbitration Committee will be subject to the following rules:

+- 11.2.1.1.
+The IPSC President, or his delegate, or a certified Range Official appointed by the Match Director, (in that order) will serve as Chairman of the committee with no vote. - 11.2.1.2.
+Three arbitrators will be appointed by the IPSC President, or his delegate, or by the Match Director, (in that order), with one vote each. - 11.2.1.3.
+When possible arbitrators should be competitors in the match and should be certified Range Officials. - 11.2.1.4.
+Under no circumstances must the Chairman or any member of an Arbitration Committee be a party to the original decision or subsequent appeals, which led to the arbitration.

+11.2.2.
+Level I and II Matches

+The Match Director can appoint an Arbitration Committee of three experienced shooters who are not parties to the appeal and who do not have a direct conflict of interest in the outcome of the case.
 The arbitrators should be certified Range Officials if possible.
 All committee members will vote.
 The senior Range Official, or the senior shooter if there are no Range Officials, will be the chairman.

-11.3 Time Limits and Sequences
+11.3.
+Time Limits and Sequences

-- 11.3.1 Time Limit for Appeal to Arbitration Written appeals to arbitration must be submitted to the Range Master on the appropriate form, accompanied by the applicable fee, within one hour of the time of the disputed call as recorded by Match Officials.
-Failure to comply present the written appeal on the appropriate form within the time specified as stated in this rule will render the appeal invalid, and no further action will be taken. - 11.3.2 Decision Time Limit The Committee must reach a decision within 24 hours of the request for arbitration or before the results have been declared final by the Match Director, which ever comes first.
+11.3.1.
+Time Limit for Appeal to Arbitration

+Written appeals to arbitration must be submitted to the Range Master on the appropriate form, accompanied by the applicable fee, within one hour of the time of the disputed call as recorded by Match Officials.
+Failure to comply will render the appeal invalid, and no further action will be taken.

+11.3.2.
+Decision Time Limit

+The Committee must reach a decision within 24 hours of the request for arbitration or before the results have been declared final by the Match Director, which ever comes first.
 If the Committee fails to render a decision within the prescribed period, both a first and third party appellant (see Section 11.7) will automatically succeed in their appeal, and the fee will be returned.